How to use referenced library mode for Music on Mac or PC

 Consolidating your music library

-If you use a referenced library, it’s easy to forget that moving the original files to another folder or disk will confuse Music/iTunes because it expects them in the old locations.
+If you use a referenced library, it’s easy to forget that moving the original files to another folder or disk will confuse the Music app because it expects them in the old locations.
 This is a major issue when moving your library to a new computer or an external drive.
 Thankfully, that’s what the library consolidation feature was designed for.

 1) Open the Music app or iTunes on your Mac or Windows PC.